How it works

 4. Reflection and awareness

-Logbooks help record progress, reflect on learning and support whole class communicative activities.*
+Learning journals help record progress, reflect on learning and support whole class communicative activities.*

-Read the Feedback from pilot schools and parents.
+Read the Feedback from teachers and families.

 *For GDPR reasons, the images on this page are illustrative only.
 They are AI-generated and depict typical classroom scenarios.